 The sign is a fake public shaming aimed at a boyfriend who has allegedly cheated on the writer.
 But, when you search the cheater’s name on social media, you’ll find the profile of Honeypot’s CEO and co-founder, George Rawlings.
 George came clean about the ruse on his Instagram:

 We caught up with George about the stunt.

 “We wanted to poke fun at ourselves because we know we’re smaller than our competitors.
 By pointing out our own vulnerability, we make ourselves look more human and personable than bigger brands,” he said.
 “This is a great tactic for startups to show people they don’t take themselves too seriously, which is something our demographic can really get behind.”

-This great piece of buzz marketing went down extremely well in our office when someone shared it on Slack.
+We’re always on the look out for the best marketing ideas.
+So it’s no surprise that this great piece of buzz marketing went down extremely well in our office when someone shared it on Slack.
 But the praise didn’t end there.

 Check out these responses on LinkedIn:

 George bagged himself an extra 1000 Instagram followers and his story was viewed 21,000 times.
 Not bad for a day’s work.